-9. Risk Management
+4. Risk Management

 - a) The Company shall follow the risk-based approach wherein the customers shall be categorized as low, medium or high-risk categories.
 The Company will define parameters of risk perception.
 For this purpose, nature of business activity location of customers, mode of payment, annual household income, social and financial status may be taken into account.
-Given the nature of the company's business which involves small ticket loans to low income, informal and financially excluded families are provided, It is highly unlikely that the Company will have any medium / high risk clients given its focus on the lower income section of society, but for information, examples of customers requiring higher due diligence may include non-resident customers, and those with dubious reputation as per public information available, etc. - b) Documentation requirements and other information shall be collected in respect of different categories of customers depending on perceived risk and keeping in mind the requirements of PML Act, 2002 and guidelines issued by Reserve Bank from time to time. - c) The Company shall at all times ensure that an effective KYC program is in place and has established appropriate procedures and is overseeing its effective implementation.
+Given the nature of the company's business which involves small ticket loans to low income, informal and financially excluded families are provided, It is highly unlikely that the Company will have any medium / high risk clients given its focus on the lower income section of society, but for information, examples of customers requiring higher due diligence may include non-resident customers, politically exposed persons (PEPs) of foreign origin, non-face to face customers, and those with dubious reputation as per public information available, etc. - b) Documentation requirements and other information shall be collected in respect of different categories of customers depending on perceived risk and keeping in mind the requirements of PML Act, 2002 and guidelines issued by Reserve Bank from time to time. - c) The Company shall at all times ensure that an effective KYC program is in place and has established appropriate procedures and is overseeing its effective implementation.
 The program covers proper management oversight, systems and controls, segregation of duties, training and other related matters.
 The company shall continue to have an explicitly allocated responsibility within the Company to ensure that the Company's policies and procedures are implemented effectively.
-As an ongoing process the Company, shall follow procedures for creating Risk Profiles of their existing and new customers and applied various Anti Money Laundering measures keeping in view the risks involved in a transaction or banking/business relationship. - d) The Company's internal audit and Risk team shall effectively perform their role in evaluating and ensuring adherence to the KYC policies and procedures.
+As an ongoing process the Company, , shall follow procedures for creating Risk Profiles of their existing and new customers and applied various Anti Money Laundering measures keeping in view the risks involved in a transaction or banking/business relationship. - d) The Company's internal audit and Risk team shall effectively perform their role in evaluating and ensuring adherence to the KYC policies and procedures.
 The Risk department provides an independent evaluation of the Company's own policies and procedures, including legal and regulatory requirements. - e) The Company should ensure that internal audit machinery and Risk management team are staffed adequately with individuals who are well-versed in such policies and procedures.
-The compliance in this regard is to put up before the Audit Committee of the Board on quarterly intervals. - f) The Company should have an ongoing employee training programme to ensure that the members of the staff are adequately trained in KYC procedures.
-Training requirements should have different focuses for frontline staff, compliance staff and staff dealing with new customers.
-It is crucial that all those concerned fully understand the rationale behind the KYC policies and implement them consistently.
-Further an adequate screening mechanism as an integral part of its personnel recruitment/hiring process shall be ensured. - g) The Company will carry out 'Money Laundering (ML) and Terrorist Financing (TF) Risk

-Assessment' exercise periodically to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk for clients, geographic areas, services, transactions etc. The internal risk assessment shall be carried out by the Company as per its size , geographical presence, complexity of activities/structure, etc. and shall apply a Risk Based Approach for mitigation and management of the identified risks.
+The compliance in this regard is to put up before the Audit Committee of the Board on quarterly intervals. - f) The Company will carry out 'Money Laundering (ML) and Terrorist Financing (TF) Risk Assessment' exercise periodically to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk for clients, geographic areas, services, transactions etc. The internal risk assessment shall be carried out by the Company as per its size, geographical presence, complexity of activities/structure, etc. and shall apply a Risk Based Approach for mitigation and management of the identified risks.
 The risk assessment processes shall be reviewed periodically to ensure its robustness and effectiveness